Only a Dream

 About the Author

 She wrote and illustrated Only a Dream as part of her master’s thesis in Education when her children were in elementary school, incorporating some of their own childhood drawings into the illustrations.
-After completing her degree, she began teaching kindergarten and set the book aside, intending to return to it when the time was right.
+After completing her degree, she began teaching kindergarten and set the book aside, intending to get it published when the time was right.

 Twenty years later, after publishing her first book for adults (River Time: Mindful Reflections from the Upper Hudson), she was staying overnight with her grandchildren when the youngest woke up crying in the night, afraid there was a monster in his room.
-Susan returned home and began putting the finishing touches on Only a Dream.
+Susan returned home and began putting the finishing touches on Only a Dream so she could publish it independently—which, over the decades, had become much easier to do.

 Susan’s favorite bedtime comfort object is a heart-shaped rose quartz.
 She lets it rest in her hand or in the notch at the bottom of her ribcage, where it takes on her body heat and feels warm and soothing.